NCI-NAACCR-Zone-Design/Louisiana/README.md

 The downloadable ZIP files are created by the `datascripts/make_downloadables.py` script.

+#### Controlling Which Fields Appear

 The functions `aggregateIncidenceData()` and `aggregateDemographicData()` will read the incidence dataset and the demographic dataset, and will perform various massage/correction to the data, and will rename fields for the purpose of putting them in the output files.

 The function `csvHeaderRow()` defines the sequence of fields as they appear in the CSV.
 All fields here must be the fields created in `aggregateIncidenceData()` and `aggregateDemographicData()` However, it is *not required* that every field in `aggregateIncidenceData()` and `aggregateDemographicData()` be used in the final, downloadable CSVs.

+#### The Readme File

-Lastly, note that all ZIP files will include the `datascripts/readme.txt` file.
+All generated ZIP files will include the `datascripts/readme.txt` file.
 This would be suitable as metadata such as a data dictionary, a disclaimer, credits, etc.

-Also important:
+#### Website URL

+The CSVs contain a `URL` field, which is a hyperlink to the website with that CTA Zone automatically selected.
+The URL used is the `WEBSITE_URL` setting in `settings.py`

+#### Other Notes

 * The website's CSVs and JSON files under `static/data/` are the source for the content of the ZIP files.
 As such, it is recommended that `make_downloadables.py` be run *after* the other scripts which update those website files.
 * Don't forget to run `npm run build` after running `make_downloadables.py`, so your new files will show up in the website.